Marlins vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Marlins Betting Records & Stats

-- The Marlins have been chosen as underdogs in 75 games this year and have walked away with the win 33 times (44%) in those games.

-- Miami has entered 22 games this season as the underdog by +140 or more and is 9-13 in those contests.

-- The moneyline set for this matchup implies the Marlins have a 41.7% chance of coming away with a victory in the contest.
+- The implied moneyline probablility in this matchup gives the Marlins a 53.5% chance to win.

-- Miami and its opponents have hit the over in 67 of its 143 games with a total this season.
+- Miami has played in 144 games with a set over/under, and have combined with its opponents to go over the total 67 times (67-72-5).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!